Sun Devil® Athletics

 The training was nothing less than intense as well.

 Practices were grueling.
 Players would arrive for 10 to 14 days of training, often enduring three-a-days under the sweltering sun and cool mountain air.
-Mornings started with full-contact scrimmages.
+Mornings started with full-contact practices.
 Midday meant specialized drills and weightlifting.
 Late afternoon brought another full-pad session.
 And if a player made a mistake?
 Kush would send them running up the now-legendary Mount Kush.
 If they messed up again, their coach went with them.

 Despite, or perhaps because of the discomfort, something transformative happened at Camp T.

-“When you finished Camp T, you felt like you had achieved something before the season even started,” said Jim Jeffcoat, who played in the early 1980s.
+“When you finished Camp T, you felt like you had achieved something before the season even started."

 Those achievements often extend beyond the camp.
 In 1986, after a team bonding hike up the mountain, the Sun Devils won the Rose Bowl.
 The following season, ESPN was on-site filming players singing the fight song at the summit.